Fozan-Talat/heart-disease-classification/README.md

 # Heart Disease Risk Classification

-Here you'll find a solution to selecting and training a classification model to predict the risk for heart disease, putting it to a web service using [Flask](https://flask.palletsprojects.com/en/3.0.x/) and then containerizing it using docker.
+Here you'll find a solution to selecting and training a classification model to predict the risk for heart disease, putting it into a web service using [Flask](https://flask.palletsprojects.com/en/3.0.x/) and then containerizing it using docker.

 ## The problem